 The pictures got removed off the internet after an additional private message to the divers, amicably reminding them about the #1.
 Christina received the following reply:

-It can be tricky to balance being polite, friendly and making sure those diving with us are enjoying themselves with maintaining good standards, safety and protection of the environment.
-As responsible divers it is our duty when we see divers like this we should send a clear message that this behavior is not OK and help them to be more aware of the impact they are having on our marine life.
+It can be tricky to balance being polite, friendly and making sure those diving with us are enjoying themselves with maintaining good standards, safety, and protection of the environment.
+As responsible scuba divers, it is our duty when we see divers like this we should send a clear message that this behavior is not OK and help them to be more aware of the impact they are having on our marine life.

 And here ending the lesson

 If you have been caught in a dilemma like this I would like to hear about it.
 This is, unfortunately, a situation that will continue to come up.
-And we can all support each other through discussing how to appropriately deal with these behaviours when they occur.
+And we can all support each other by discussing how to appropriately deal with these behaviors when they occur.